hgeorgsch/pai-exercises/Puzzle/README.md

 + **Caveats**
     1. The code is not optimised in any way; for benchmarking purposes, it would have to be reviewed and made faster.
+    2. The $N$-Puzzle does not always have a solution.